fer/angular-feet/README.md

 });
 ```

-In the root folder:
+- In the root folder:

 ```
+$ cd angular-feet/example
-http-server
+$ http-server
 ```